grafana/grizzly/docs/content/prometheus.md

 Grizzly cannot (currently) work with Prometheus itself.

-Various hosted Prometheus installations, such as Grafana Cloud Prometheus are supported, as are systems running Cortex.
+Various hosted Prometheus installations, such as Grafana Cloud Prometheus are supported, as are systems running Mimir.

 ## Configuring Prometheus
 Prometheus alert and recording rules are both created using the same `kind`: